-The transfer has been accounted for as a combination that is in substance a gift.
+Each of the transfers below have been accounted for as a combination that is in substance a gift.
 The assets and liabilities transferred were valued at their fair value and recognised in the Balance sheet under the appropriate heading with a corresponding net amount recognised as a net gain in the Statement of financial activities as Income from Donations and Capital Grants - transfer from local authority on conversion.